arielf/cuts/README.md

 0
 0
 ```
-As you can see, I prefer zero-based indexing.  `cuts` uses 0 for 1st column.
+As you can see, I prefer zero-based indexing: by default, `cuts`
+uses the 0 index for the 1st column.

+If you hate this default, there's no need to run away since you
+can easily change the defaults of `cuts` via a small config file
+which is read very early during runtime (read on).

 #### `cuts` supports mixed input delimiters (e.g. both CSV and TSV)
 ```